Have you ever had an FSAVC with Sun Life?

 - Sun Life gave me advice that my FSAVC would give me a bigger pension pot upon retirement.

-- I wasn't told by Sun Life that I would be choosing the funds myself and that I was responsible for its performance.
+- I wasn't informed by Sun Life that I would be choosing the funds myself and that I was responsible for its performance.

 - I felt pressured by Sun Life to take out my FSAVC.

 If any of the above reasons for complaint are relevant, you could be entitled to:

 - A redress to put you back in the position had you been given the correct advice from Sun Life.

 - A redress of the difference if you had the chance to purchase "Added Years" from Sun Life.